hitchdev/hitchstory/docs/public/using/alpha/inheritance.md

 Will output:
 ```
-RUNNING Log in on another url in /path/to/example.story ... visit /alternativeloginurl
+RUNNING Log in on another url in /path/to/working/example.story ... visit /alternativeloginurl
 with password
-enter hunter2
+enter (( password ))
 with username
-enter AzureDiamond
+enter (( username ))
 clicked on login
 SUCCESS in 0.1 seconds.
 ```